-Co-Living will implement a forest of services, seamlessly combined together to address the various needs and requirements of the users (Table 2).
+Co-Living implements a forest of services, seamlessly combined together to address the various needs and requirements of the users (

+Table 2).
 To support modularity, expandability and flexibility the ICT-based services are grouped into cohesive physical units, which we call packages.
-Each package contains a set of services which perform functions, which can be anything from simple to complicated processes.
-The majority of the services will be implemented from scratch however wherever possible existing services, previously implemented under the mPower platform will be reused, extended and tailored to the needs of Co-Living .
+Each package contains a set of services that perform functions, which can be anything from simple to complicated processes.
+The majority of the services have been implemented from scratch however wherever possible existing services, previously implemented under the mPower platform have been reused, extended and tailored to the needs of Co-Living.